crillab/jkahypar/CONTRIBUTING.md

 Otherwise, describe in your message the bug you have fixed, as for a bug report.

-The conditions for your merge request to be accepted are the following:
+The conditions for your pull request to be accepted are the following:

 + Again, the bug you fixed is indeed a bug.
 + Unless unavoidable, no breaking changes are introduced.
 + You have written some non-regression tests for your fix.
-+ Your fix is easily readable, and does not trigger any linter warning.
++ Your fix is easily readable, and does not trigger any avoidable linter warning.

 If one of these conditions is not satisfied, you will be asked to apply the changes required to satisfy it.